 But the poet and non-Persianist, Coleman Barks, is another example.
 Most of the Rumi I first saw had been copied from Barks' books.
 I had been critical of Coleman until I read some years ago an interview published in the Atlanta Journal-Constitution (December 9, 2007).
 In that piece he averred he had never thought of himself as "faithful to the original" since he does not know Persian.
 He further said that all translation betrays original meanings and "we're talking about degrees of faithlessness".
 Rumi comes to Barks by way of English translations, and "Rumi's words" are Barks' interpretation.
 Admittedly Coleman Barks' Rumi doesn't sound to me like Rumi, in the same way that FitzGerald sounds like Khayyaam.
 But I admire Barks' honesty and above all, and he really has to be credited with this: Barks is the one who brought us to the dance.

 Where many non-Persianist-modern poets fail is by "bringing Rumi's world to modern America" rather than "bringing modern English to the world of Rumi", as Franklin Lewis stated he hoped to do in his translations (Rumi: Swallowing the Sun).
 This tendency towards modernization has made for new-age Rumi, new-age Hafez.
 Ibrahim Gamard writes on his site specifically addressing translations of Rumi's quatrains: " The popular versions ... are so filled with inaccuracies and distortions, that these sublime quatrains are often stripped of their true religious and mystical content, and replaced with a vague spirituality instead."

-There is something else here as well,.
-The popularists or interpreters often seem to offer up renditions of what they wish the poet to say rather than what they think the poet means from the English translation in front of them.
+There is something else here as well.
+The popularists or interpreters often offer up renditions of what they wish the poet to say.
+They abandon thought over what the poet means in the English translation in front of them.